Ball Python Care 101 for Beginners

 Scale and Mouth Rot

-Due to their high humidity settings, ball pythons are at an increased risk for scale and mouth rot.
-These conditions look exactly how they sound.
-This needs urgent vet attention because your snake will need to be on antibiotics and potentially even additional fluids if they’re having trouble eating and drinking.
+This needs urgent vet attention because your snake will need antibiotics and potentially even additional fluids if they’re having trouble eating and drinking.

 Parasites

 Parasites are a constant battle for reptile owners in general.
-The most common issue for snakes as far as external parasites would be mites.
+The most common issue for snakes as far as external parasites are mites.
 Mites often live in dirty or improperly sanitized substrate and burrow under your snake’s scales and into their eyelids and mouths to suck their blood.
 They carry their own parasites and make snakes very sick very quickly.
-You’ll need to sanitize the enclosure and soak your snake if they have mites and put them in a quarantine enclosure far away from any other reptiles in your home.

 FAQs About Ball Pythons